KotlinFoundation/Programming-in-Kotlin-homework/Homework-2/README.md

 ### Access modifiers

-Throughout your solution pay close attention to visibility and inheritance modifiers.
+Throughout your solution, pay close attention to visibility and inheritance modifiers.
 Imagine that you are writing a library that you are going to share with the public, do not forget about `sealed`, `internal` and extension functions.

 ### Iterators